 Therefore, it is advised that a CPU benchmark test be carried out on a regular schedule.
 The test, which can be done singularly or as part of an overall hardware performance evaluation, helps determine the current health status of the CPU.

 The central processing unit (CPU), also known as the “heart” of electronic devices, is responsible for executing instructions given to it by programs.
 These instructions include logics, basic arithmetic calculations, input/output (I/O) operations, and control sequences.

-Fun fact: Contrary to popular belief CPUs are not just found in computers, laptops, and servers – you can also find them in switches and routers.
+Fun fact: Contrary to popular belief CPUs are not just found in desktop computers, laptops, and servers – you can also find them in switches and routers.
 Even devices like smartphones and flat-screen TVs have one.

 Tech companies Intel and AMD (Advanced Micro Devices) are the leading manufacturers of CPUs.
 Intel’s products are branded with names like Celeron, Pentium, and Core while AMD makes Sempron, Athlon, and Phenom.

 A CPU benchmark test is defined as…

 A CPU benchmark test is a capacity assessment done using a standard, across-the-board, test to gauge a CPU’s performance.

 The tests are usually performed using local in-built command tools or benchmark software packages that are available on the market.
 There are also websites that offer CPU benchmark testing services.

 Why do you need a CPU benchmark test?

 There are many reasons why anyone would want to perform a CPU benchmark test.
 Among these reasons we find: